vitogit/pgn-tactics-generator/README.md

 Things that I changed:
 - Use a local pgn file with games as a source.
 - Write results to a file called tactics.pgn
-- Default engine depth to 8 so it's faster.
+- Default engine depth to 8, so it's faster.
 Before it was nodes=3500000 this is a depth around 20.
 So it took several minutes to analyze a game.
 With depth 8 it takes seconds.
 - You can use the `depth` argument to change the depth if you want more precision.
-- chess.pop_count to chess.popcount because it was failing
+- chess.pop_count to chess.popcount, because it was failing

 ### This is too complex, give something easy.
 There is another option if you don't want to install and manage python scripts